+Parameter Value

-Parameter Value Maximum analog video carrier level at the CM input 17 dBmV Maximum number of analog carriers 121 Measurement methods defined in [NCTA] or [CableLabs1].
-Measured relative to a QAM signal that is equal to the nominal video level in the plant.
+Maximum analog video carrier level at the CM input 17 dBmV

+Maximum number of analog carriers 121

+Table Notes:

+Note 1 Measurement methods defined in [NCTA] or [CableLabs1].

 5.2.2 Transmission Upstream

 The RF channel transmission characteristics of the cable network in the upstream direction are described in Table 5-2.
 No combination of the following parameters will exceed any stated interface limit defined elsewhere in this specification.
 Transmission is from the CM output at the customer location to the head-end.